Alert Source Discuss

 • Either the sender is an existing contract, or the initCode is not empty (but not both)

 • If initCode is not empty, parse its first 20 bytes as a factory address.
 Record whether the factory is staked, in case the later simulation indicates that it needs to be.
-If the factory accesses global state, it must be staked - see reputation, throttling and banning section for details.
+If the factory accesses the global state, it must be staked - see reputation, throttling and banning section for details.

 • The verificationGasLimit is sufficiently low (<= MAX_VERIFICATION_GAS) and the preVerificationGas is sufficiently high (enough to pay for the calldata gas cost of serializing the UserOperation plus PRE_VERIFICATION_OVERHEAD_GAS)

-• The paymasterAndData is either empty, or start with the paymaster address, which is a contract that (i) currently has nonempty code on chain, (ii) has a sufficient deposit to pay for the UserOperation, and (iii) is not currently banned.
+• The paymasterAndData is either empty, or starts with the paymaster address, which is a contract that (i) currently has nonempty code on chain, (ii) has a sufficient deposit to pay for the UserOperation, and (iii) is not currently banned.
 During simulation, the paymaster’s stake is also checked, depending on its storage usage - see reputation, throttling and banning section for details.

 • The callgas is at least the cost of a CALL with non-zero value.